 Chinese Movies to Watch Absolutely

-Here is a substantial selection of the best Chinese movies to see absolutely: from the masterpieces of Chinese silent cinema of the origins, through the different generations of directors, the cultural revolutions and propaganda and avant-garde movies, up to the arthouse cinema and contemporary Chinese independent, strictly in chronological order.
+Here is a substantial selection of the best Chinese movies that you absolutely must see.
+This list spans from the masterpieces of early Chinese silent cinema, through various generations of directors, to the cultural revolutions and propaganda films, as well as avant-garde and contemporary independent cinema.
+The films are organized strictly in chronological order.
 The choice is yours.

 Playthings (1933)

 It is a 1933 silent Chinese movie directed by Sun Yu.
-The movie stars famous Chinese star Ruan Lingyu, and was also produced by leftist movie production company, Lianhua movie Company.
+The movie stars famous Chinese star Ruan Lingyu, and was also produced by the leftist movie production company, Lianhua Movie Company.

 Springtime Silkworms (1933)

-It is a 1933 Chinese silent movie.
-It was directed by Cheng Bugao and was adapted by Cai Chusheng and Xia Yan from the novel of the same name by the Chinese writer Mao D’un.
-The movie stars Xiao Ying, Yan Yuexian, Gong Jianong, Gao Qianping and Ai Xia and was produced by Mingxing movie Company.
+This is a silent film from China released in 1933.
+Directed by Cheng Bugao, it was adapted by Cai Chusheng and Xia Yan from the novel of the same title written by Mao D’un.
+The cast includes Xiao Ying, Yan Yuexian, Gong Jianong, Gao Qianping, and Ai Xia, with production handled by Mingxing Film Company.

 Old Tong Bao is the patriarch of a family of silkworm farmers in Zhejiang.
 He refuses to purchase international types of silkworms for his next plantation.
 The problems of the market are serious and despite the initiatives taken by his family in the breeding of silkworms, the cocoons fail to bring profit to the market.